Datatypes

 • userdata has the length and a pointer to its internal metatable.

-Strings and uuids are stored as UTF-8.
+Strings and string uuids are stored as UTF-8.
 The characters ASCII 0-127 use 1 byte (instead of 2 bytes in LSL):

 Bytes Unicode Range Character Types